Tuition and Fees

 SIM’s Student Assistants provide support, to a maximum of 60 hours per year, to one or more SIM faculty or staff members.

-Some require application.
-See specific award/scholarship for criteria.
+Some awards require application.
+Refer to specific in-program awards for detail.

 Created in memory of Stephanie Downs (MLIS 2006).
 Stephanie demonstrated exemplary qualities for information professionals, notably: critical leadership abilities; superlative interpersonal skills; a strong interest in international perspectives; and a deep commitment to service.